7rikazhexde/applescript-folder-commands/scripts/Git/README.md

 ## Usage

-1. Save "ghRepoCloneBranchByworkflow" to "~/Library/Services" folder
+1. Save "ghRepoCloneBranchBy.workflow" to "~/Library/Services" folder or Save in any folder and double-click to allow installation.
 2. Select the folder you want to save, right click and select "Quick Actions" > "ghRepoCloneBranchBy". (#1)(#2)
 3. Right-click in the folder where you want to save the repository and run the ghRepoCloneBranchBy service
 4. Enter the topic and the number of cases, select the repository, and clone the selected repository to the folder executed in step 3.(#3)